midonet/midonet/specs/2015.03/neutron_translation.md

  * Add a metadata route on the router that the network of this port is linked to where the next hop gateway IP is set to the first IP address of the port.

+If port is a gateway port (device_owner == 'network:router_gateway'):

+ * Create new outbound and inbound chains for the port

 For all port types, if there is a binding information included in the Neutron port data, perform the binding.
 The binding information are as follows: